Skip to main content

 • Strengthening small businesses

-Additional strategies for economic development in communities may include workforce development and approaches to build human capital, as well as asset-based community approaches.
-For more information about programs that use these strategies, see the sections on Workforce Development and Human Capital and Asset-Based Community Approaches.
+Strengthening the workforce and building human capital, as well as asset-based community approaches can also support economic development in rural communities.
+For more information about programs that use these strategies, see the sections on Workforce Development and Human Capital and Asset-Based Community Development.

 Strengthening Entrepreneurship and Small Business Growth

-Many rural communities are incentivizing business growth by providing financial assistance to new small, local businesses.
+Many rural communities incentivize business growth by providing financial assistance to new small, local businesses.
 Research suggests that building and supporting a culture of entrepreneurialism is an effective economic development strategy for rural communities.
 Small, local businesses are often more likely to invest in their communities and donate to local causes.
-They also provide employment opportunities and can serve as an incentive for young graduates to return to rural areas to work.
-Some programs that support entrepreneurship in rural areas provide funding in the form of loans to new businesses to help them get started.
-Other programs may provide support with training and business planning.
+They also provide employment and can serve as an incentive for young graduates to return to rural areas to work.
+Some programs that support entrepreneurship in rural areas provide funding in the form of loans to help new businesses get started.
+Other programs may provide training and business planning support.

 Community Development Financial Institutions and Economic Development